hstarmans/pcb-motor/readme.md

 Carl Bugeja shared several project where eletric motors are made directly using PCBs, see [Hackaday](https://hackaday.io/CarlBugeja), [Youtube](https://www.youtube.com/c/CarlBugeja) Drawing these circuits can be a pain.
-The idea is that packages draws them directly and gives an estimate for the coil resistance, magnetic field strength and heating.
+The idea is that this scripts draws them directly and gives an estimate for the coil resistance, magnetic field strength and heating.
-I am mainly interested in PCB motors to spin prism.
+Note, I am mainly interested in PCB motors to spin prisms.

 ## Install
 Install poetry and python